ronamosa/hipstershop-demo/README.md

 ### StackDriver errors

-If you see the recommendationservice pod 'CrashLooping', check the logs and if they are talking about `GOOGLE_APPLICATION_CREDENTIALS` being missing you have two choices:
+If you see the recommendationservice pod 'CrashLooping', check the logs and if they are talking about `'GOOGLE_APPLICATION_CREDENTIALS'` being missing you have two choices:

-1. Get your creds from your GCP account, save them as a .json file, and then run `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/json/file`, and now your stackdriver should be ok.
+1. Get your creds from your GCP account, save them as a .json file, and then run `'export GOOGLE_APPLICATION_CREDENTIALS=/path/to/json/file'`, and now your stackdriver should be ok.
 2. Disable the functions in the microservice that needs stackdriver

-make sure your `recommendationservice/templates/deployment.yaml` has these uncommented
+make sure your `'recommendationservice/templates/deployment.yaml'` has these uncommented

 ```yaml
   - name: DISABLE_TRACING